 Structuring and closing a complicated business expansion

 In 2016, a regional company with retail holdings wanted to efficiently grow its business in the Northeast.
-Under a tight timeframe (“There were lots of Saturdays and late nights.”), George helped his client quickly acquire about 40 stores in three states, a deal involving approximately $110 million in assets.
+Under a tight timeframe (“There were lots of Saturdays and late nights.”), George helped the firm’s client quickly acquire about 40 stores in three states, a deal involving approximately $110 million in assets.
 The complicated transactions included structuring and implementing a bid proposal process, financing, acquisition with sale/leaseback and a real estate component involving environmental issues.
 In the course of the assignment, George led a team of professional advisors inside and outside the firm, and the deal closed on schedule.

 Getting a high-stakes real estate deal done